dunerztd/marketplace_app/README.md

 in addition to what a student can do, a teacher can also do the following:
 - create a teacher profile which includes selecting their teaching styles and style speciality. they can also add a profile image.
 - has access to a 'teacher' page which displays upcoming teaching lessons and links to view and edit their profile.
+- can search profiles my filtering them according style. achieve my clicking a range tick boxes. it lists all teacher profiles
+- these profile can be filtered further by clicking 'speciality only' at the top of the home page. it only lists profiles, by style, a teacher has selected as their speciality, being the style they the most experienced and knowledgeable in.

 #### Booking